-Fig. 25.
-Schematic of spaser geometry, local fields, and fundamental processes leading to spasing.
+Fig. 1.26 Schematic of spaser geometry, local fields, and fundamental processes leading to spasing.
 Adapted from Ref.
-[137]. (a) Nanoshell geometry and the local optical field distribution for one SP in an axially-symmetric dipole mode.
-The nanoshell has aspect ratio $\eta = 0.95$.
-The local field magnitude is color-coded by the scale bar in the right-hand side of the panel. (b) The same as (a) but for a quadrupole mode. (c) Schematic of a nanoshell spaser where the gain medium is outside of the shell, on the background of the dipole-mode field. (d) The same as (c) but for the gain medium inside the shell. (e) Schematic of the spasing process.
+[139]. a Nanoshell geometry and the local optical field distribution for one SP in an axially-symmetric dipole mode.
+The nanoshell has aspect ratio $\eta=0.95$.
+The local field magnitude is color-coded by the scale bar in the right-hand side of the panel. b The same as (a) but for a quadrupole mode. c Schematic of a nanoshell spaser where the gain medium is outside of the shell, on the background of the dipole-mode field. d The same as (c) but for the gain medium inside the shell. e Schematic of the spasing process.
 The gain medium is excited and population-inverted by an external source, as depicted by the black arrow, which produces electron-hole pairs in it.
 These pairs relax, as shown by the green arrow, to form the excitons.
 The excitons undergo decay to the ground state emitting SPs into the nanoshell.
-The plasmonic oscillations of the nanoshell stimulates this emission, supplying the feedback for the spaser action.
+The plasmonic oscillations of the nanoshell stimulates this emission, supplying the feedback for the spaser action by the internal loss in the metal.
+Therefore, it is sufficient to consider only quasistatic eigenmodes [29, 78] and not their full electrodynamic counterparts [259].

-in panel (c), and (ii) in the core, as in panel (d), which was originally proposed in Ref.
+For the sake of numerical illustrations of our theory, we will use the dipole eigenmode (Fig. 1.26a).
+There are two basic ways to place the gain medium: (i) outside the nanoshell, as shown in panel (c), and (ii) in the core, as in panel (d), which was originally proposed in Ref.
 [258].
 As we have verified, these two designs lead to comparable characteristics of the spaser.
-However, the placement of the gain medium inside the core illustrated in Fig. 25 (d) has a significant advantage because the hot spots of the local field are not covered by the gain medium and are sterically available for applications.
+However, the placement of the gain medium inside the core illustrated in Fig. 1.26d has a significant advantage because the hot spots of the local field are not covered by the gain medium and are sterically available for applications.

-Note that any l-multipole mode of a spherical particle is, indeed, 2l + 1-times degenerate.
+Note that any l-multipole mode of a spherical particle is, indeed, 2l+1-times degenerate.
 This may make the spasing mode to be polarization unstable, like in lasers without polarizing elements.
 In reality, the polarization may be clamped and become stable due to deviations from the perfect spherical symmetry, which exist naturally or can be introduced deliberately.
 More practical shape for a spaser may be a nanorod, which has a mode with the stable polarization along the major axis.
 However, a nanorod is a more complicated geometry for theoretical treatment, and we will consider it elsewhere.

-The level diagram of the spaser gain medium and the plasmonic metal nanoparticle is displayed in Fig. 25 (e) along with a schematic of the relevant energy transitions in the system.
-The gain medium chromophores may be semiconductor nanocrystal quantum dots [29, 260], dye molecules [261, 262], rare-earth ions [258], or electron-hole excitations of an unstructured semiconductor [253, 257].
+The level diagram of the spaser gain medium and the plasmonic metal nanoparticle is displayed in Fig. 1.26e along with a schematic of the relevant energy transitions in the system.
+The gain medium chromophores may be semiconductor nanocrystal quantum dots [31, 260], dye molecules [261, 262], rare-earth ions [258], or electronhole excitations of an unstructured semiconductor [253, 257].
 For certainty, we will use a semiconductor-science language of electrons and holes in quantum dots.